Abdulk084/CardioTox/README.md

-# CardioTox net: A robust deep learning framework for hERG-induced cardiotoxicity prediction
+# CardioTox net: A robust predictor for hERG channel blockade via deep learning meta ensembling approaches
-##### Abdul Karim, Matthew Lee, and Abdul Sattar
+##### Abdul Karim, Matthew Lee, Thomas Balle, and Abdul Sattar

 This is complementary code for running the models in the paper.
 Included are the pre-training models and the code to load and run inference.